caldwell/commit-patch/README.md

 Anywhere else: Install the prerequisites below and download the release tarball from the [homepage](https://porkrind.org/commit-patch/).
-This tarball contains a "fatpackad" version of the `commit-patch` perl script with the external perl dependencies embedded.
+This tarball contains a "fatpacked" version of the `commit-patch` perl script with the external perl dependencies embedded.
 Then put the commit-patch and commit-partial binaries into your `PATH`.